autosoft-dev/code-bert/README.md

 - **Doc String** - `opens a url`

-Ideall then we need some model to run the following Pseudocode
+Ideally then we need some model to run the following Pseudocode

 ```python
 match, confidence = model(function, docstring)